tarponjargon/js-simple-validations/README.md

 **require**

 Input value exists and is not all whitespace.
-NOTE: If `require` is not specified, other validators will only trigger *if* there's a value entered, so always use `require` (optionally in conjunction with others) if you require *some* input in the field.

     <input type="text" name="firstname" data-jsv-validators="require" />

+If `require` is not specified, other validators will only trigger *if* there's a value entered, by design.
+So always use `require` (with others, optionally) if you require *some* input in the field.

 **email**